Authorities piecing together what led to mass shooting in Dayton

 "There's a real question whether he could see who was on the other side," the police chief said, adding that its possible investigators may never come up with an answer.

-"If we can't seem to make that call conclusively - that we're divided about how, whether that was intentional or not - I think it's inconclusive," Biehl said.

-Authorities have interviewed witnesses, studied video and reviewed Betts' phone while trying to come up with a motive and other factors that led to the mass shooting Aug 4.
+Authorities have interviewed witnesses, studied video and reviewed Betts' phone while trying to come up with a motive and other factors that led to the mass shooting.
 So far, there is no evidence he had any help the night of the shooting, Biehl said.

 While they don't know why Betts chose his location or what his motive was, investigators do know a lot about his mindset, including his obsession with and desire to commit a mass shooting, the police chief said.